When A1C Is Up, Erectile Function Is Down

 How does A1C affect erectile function?

-For men, long-term exposure to high blood glucose levels can cause nerve damage that affects erection quality.
+For men, long-term exposure to high blood glucose levels can cause nerve damage that contributes to erectile dysfunction (ED).

 "High A1C levels mean the person is either prediabetic or not controlling their diabetes well, and diabetes is one of the biggest causes of erectile dysfunction," said Jesse Mills, M.D., director of the Men's Clinic at UCLA and author of "A Field Guide to Men's Health."

-What's more, research shows A1C levels may correlate directly to the severity of erectile dysfunction.
+What's more, research shows A1C levels may correlate directly to the severity of ED.
 While a healthy person has an A1C of less than 5.7 percent, prediabetes falls between 5.7 and 6.4 percent, and diabetes is diagnosed at 6.5 percent and above.

-One 2005 study published in the journal BJU International found that of men with hemoglobin A1C levels of less than 8 percent, 50 percent experienced mild ED, while 32 percent had severe ED.
+One 2005 study published in the journal BJU International found that of men with hemoglobin A1C levels of less than 8 percent, 50 percent experienced mild ED, while 32 percent had severe erectile issues.

-Contrast these figures with those of men who had A1C levels greater than 8 percent: Only 25 percent had mild ED, but the number with severe ED jumped to 46 percent.
+Contrast these figures with those of men who had A1C levels greater than 8 percent: Only 25 percent had mild ED, but the number with severe erectile problems jumped to 46 percent.

 However, if you start thinking long term and try to develop a lifestyle committed to lowering your blood sugar, you can stave off the worst effects of elevated blood sugar levels and diabetes on your erections.

-"A1C goes along with diabetes because you get elevated blood sugar with diabetes, and the better you get your blood sugar under control, the less risk you're going to have for ED," Heppe said.
+"A1C goes along with diabetes because you get elevated blood sugar with diabetes, and the better you get your blood sugar under control, the less risk you're going to have for erectile dysfunction," Heppe said.

 The time to act is now.
 As Heppe warned, once you've started down the road of damaging the nerves due to high blood sugar, there's no turning back.